rushow/rushow/README.md

 I am a Web Developer with a huge love for Laravel, Vue.js, Python, RDBMS and WordPress.

-- :fireworks: I was a Project Manager and also interested to work with teams
+- :fireworks: I was a Project Manager and also interested in working with teams
+- 🔭 Currently I'm a PhD Researcher at the University of Regina, Canada.
 - 🔭 I’m currently learning Image Processing, Data Mining and Machine Learning techniques.
-- :partying_face: Fun fact: I love to hangout, I love to travel
+- :partying_face: Fun fact: I love to hang out, I love to travel
 - :book: I love to read books and listen to music.
-- :busts_in_silhouette: I'm a amature photographer (https://www.pexels.com/@rushow/)
+- :busts_in_silhouette: I'm an amateur photographer (https://www.pexels.com/@rushow/)
-- :wrench: Tools - VSCode, Netbeans nad Kaggle
+- :wrench: Tools - VSCode, Netbeans, and Kaggle
-- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
+- 🌱 I’m currently learning many things, and I believe that every day is a learning opportunity.

 <br />